-If then answer that business rules are code, we know that they may have one or more people maintaining procedural code such as Java, C, Python, Ruby, or Kotlin.
+If they answer that business rules are code, we know that they may have one or more people maintaining procedural code such as Java, C, Python, Go, Ruby, Rust, or Kotlin.
 Their mindset is that software developers create and maintain rules.

 The more a business unit see the relationships between rules and the external world, the better they are willing to see the benefits of storing rules in an enterprise knowledge graph.